Factbox: Inside Loon's internet balloon venture

-SAN FRANCISCO (Reuters) - Alphabet Inc through Google and other subsidiaries has invested heavily over the last decade to make high-speed internet accessible to billions more people.
+SAN FRANCISCO (Reuters) - Alphabet Inc (GOOGL.O) through Google and other subsidiaries has invested heavily over the last decade to make high-speed internet accessible to billions more people.

 Instead of costly rollouts of cell towers or fiber cables, it has considered or tested blimps, satellites, drones and lasers.
 Other companies are pursuing such technologies.
 But Alphabet has found balloons to be the most commercially viable option for now.
 Here are more details on its internet balloon unit Loon, according to the company.